StackVista/stackstate-docs/use/views/k8s-explore-views.md

 - The **'Explore...'** link or button was clicked on a topology element (component, relation, group) to investigate it

 {% hint style="success" "self-hosted info" %}
-The investigative actions executed from an existing explore view will not open a new explore view, they will change the scope of the explore view you are in.
+The investigative actions executed from an existing explore view will **not** open a new explore view - they will change the scope of the explore view you are in.
 {% endhint %}